Electrical & Electronics — Zimbabwe

 Certification Introduction

 Zimbabwe implements mandatory compliance requirements for electrical and electronic products.
-A CBCA (Cargo Certification and Assessment Scheme) certificate is required for export customs clearance, and SAZ (Standards Association of Zimbabwe) certification is mandatory for legal placement of products on the Zimbabwean market.
-Most electrical and electronic products including low-voltage electrical appliances, lighting equipment, household electronic appliances, information technology equipment, and electrical machinery fall under the scope of mandatory control.
-Goods without valid qualification certificates will be refused entry by Zimbabwe Customs.
+A CBCA (Cargo Based Conformity Assessment) certificate is required for export customs clearance, and SAZ (Standards Association of Zimbabwe) certification is mandatory for legal placement on the local market.
+Most electrical and electronic products, including low-voltage electrical appliances, lighting equipment, home electronic appliances, information technology equipment, and electrical machinery, fall under the scope of mandatory control.
+Goods without valid qualification certificates will be refused entry by Zimbabwean customs.

 Laws and Regulations

-The core regulatory document is the Cargo Certification and Assessment Scheme (CBCA) released by the Ministry of Industry and Commerce of Zimbabwe in 2015.
-The Standards Association of Zimbabwe (SAZ) and Zimbabwe Bureau of Standards (ZBS) are responsible for scheme implementation and certification supervision.
-The latest updated product control scope can be queried on the official website of Zimbabwe's Ministry of Industry and Commerce or SAZ.
+The core regulatory document is the *Cargo Based Conformity Assessment Scheme (CBCA) released by the Ministry of Industry and Commerce of Zimbabwe in 2015, and the Standards Association of Zimbabwe (SAZ) and the Zimbabwe Bureau of Standards (ZBS) are responsible for scheme implementation and certification supervision.
+The latest updates on the specific scope of controlled products can be queried on the official websites of the Zimbabwean Ministry of Industry and Commerce or SAZ.

 Technical Requirements

-Testing standards generally refer to IEC international standards or Southern African Development Community (SADC) harmonized standards.
+Test standards generally reference IEC international standards or harmonized standards of the Southern African Development Community (SADC).
 Common applicable standards include the IEC 60335 series (Safety of household and similar electrical appliances).

-- Grid compatibility: Products must match 220V/50Hz voltage, and plugs must comply with the South African Type M (three round pins) standard.
+Grid compatibility: It is required to match 220V/50Hz voltage, and plugs must comply with the South African Type M (three round pins) standard.

-- Marking and documentation: Products must be marked with the SAZ certification mark, and provided with English instruction manuals including safety warnings, operation instructions and warranty information.
+Marking and documentation: Products must be marked with the SAZ certification mark, and provided with English instruction manuals containing safety warnings, usage instructions and warranty information.

-- Environmental requirements: The use of hazardous substances such as lead and mercury must be restricted, in compliance with relevant RoHS requirements.
+Environmental requirements: The use of hazardous substances such as lead and mercury must be restricted to comply with relevant RoHS requirements.

-- Some high-risk household appliance products are required to provide additional energy efficiency test reports.
+Some high-risk household appliance products need to additionally provide an energy efficiency test report.

 Certification Process